 We are frequently contacted by attorneys whose practices focus on insurance law.
-The relative marketability of these attorneys depends on the specific nature of their practices.
-Insurance coverage attorneys are highly marketable and can transition to challenging new positions with top law firms with relative ease.
-On the other hand, those who practice insurance defense find it more difficult to make an upward move, notwithstanding their often excellent litigation skills.
+The relative marketability of these attorneys depends on the specific nature of their practice.
+Insurance coverage attorneys are highly marketable, and can take up challenging new positions with top law firms with relative ease.
+On the other hand, those who practice insurance defense find it more difficult to make an upwardly-mobile move, notwithstanding their often excellent litigation skills.